scala/make-release-notes/hand-written.md

 #### Lambda syntax for SAM types

-The Scala 2.12 type checker accepts a function literal as a valid expression any Single Abstract Method (SAM) type, in addition to the `FunctionN` types from standard library.
+The Scala 2.12 type checker accepts a function literal as a valid expression for any Single Abstract Method (SAM) type, in addition to the `FunctionN` types from standard library.
 This improves the experience of using libraries written for Java 8 in Scala.
 For example, in the REPL:

     scala> val runRunnable: Runnable = () => println("Run!")
     runRunnable: Runnable = $$Lambda$1073/754978432@7cf283e1